PITTSFIELD -- A major gift from the Garden Tour Committee will fund a new permanent sculpture near First Street on the Pittsfield Common.

 "We were very fortunate to have attracted this caliber of artist," Pasko said.

 She said of the proposals, "almost every one of them was gorgeous," but added that there was wide agreement in choosing Gold's concept among the 11 women in the group.

 The committee had wanted the artist to have ties to the Berkshires, and Gold, now of California, has lived in the county and has family members living here.

 For 15 years, the garden committee has held annual tours of a total of 110 garden spots throughout Pittsfield, and most of the money for this project will come from the sale of tickets for the tours.
 She declined to provide the overall cost of the sculpture at this time, but said "this is a very expensive piece."

 This will be the first major sculpture by Gold to be displayed in a public space in the Northeast, Pasko said.
-However, she has pieces on permanent display in California, Colorado and at other sites, in addition to the one at the entrance to the Clinton library.

 James McGrath, manager of the city's Park, Open Space and Natural Resource Program, who is overseeing a major, multiphase redevelopment project for the 6-acre Common site, said the Parks Commission "was quite impressed" by the sculpture and the gift to the city.

 He said the small brick structure used as a warming building, which had restrooms and space for ice skaters to take a break from the cold, will be razed as part of the current phase of the Common work.
 The sculpture, along with two concrete pads for the temporary display of public artworks, will replace the small building.